isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-find-bed-bugs/index.md

 ###  Step 3:Where Do Bed Bugs Hide?

-Bed bugs [will hide](https://pestpolicy.com/where-do-bed-bugs-hide/) in clothes shelves, clothes seams, ceiling, mattress tags, piping, floor or wall cracks, couches, furniture joints, and chair joints.
+Bed bugs [will hide](https://pestpolicy.com/where-do-bed-bugs-hide/)in clothes shelves, clothes seams, ceiling, mattress tags, piping, floor or wall cracks, couches, furniture joints, and chair joints.
 You may also find the bed bugs' eggs, feces, skin castings, and adults in the box spring when it's around the time of day for feeding.
 Further, check the headboard and bed frame.

 For spaces that are heavily attacked by bed bugs, check the screw heads, ceiling/ wall joints, under the wall hangings or wallpapers, in appliances and drawer joints. - Notably, bed bugs will measure roughly the credit-card width and hence they'll easily squeeze in the various small cracks and tiny spaces.
 Related: *Lysol for Killing Bed bugs? *

 ###  Step 4:Bed Bug Habits andBehavior

-You should comprehend the habits of [bedbugs](https://www.webmd. com/skin-problems-and-treatments/ss/slideshow-bedbugs) - their reproduction, living, and eating behavior.
+You should comprehend the habits of [bedbugs](https://www.webmd.com/skin-problems-and-treatments/ss/slideshow-bedbugs)- their reproduction, living, and eating behavior.
 This will help in establishing their location and eliminating them.
 The brownish, oval, and small bugs will suck blood from humans and animals too.
 They'll measure like an apple seed in its size.
 Once they feed on blood, they become reddish and swell in size.

 ####  1. Feeding